mongodb-labs/labs-modules/src/external/examples/change-streams/README.md

 Please refer to the root README on mongod installation instructions.

-After this is down, please run the mock API Docker container:
+After this is done, please run the mock API Docker container:

 ```sh
 docker run -d -p 5001:5001 steve18201/mock-ml-api